Kent-Andre Mardal, Professor in Mechanics, Department of Mathematics,

 with a 20% position at the University of Oslo until 2014 when I became an Associate Professor at the Mechanics

 Division, Department of Mathematics and full Professor in 2015.

 My research is computational mechanics with a strong focus on biomechanics, high-performance computing and scientific software.

 From 2007-2017 I was the group leader of Biomedical flows and structures

 in the center of Excellence "Center for Biomedical Computing"

 - Scientific Software and Scripting, in particular FEniCS

 - Preconditioning, Multigrid and High-Performance Computing

-A brief, noncomplete summary of my research:
+A brief, noncomplete, and not completely up to date summary of my research: